 Their latest album is 2018’s 7 but for this article, I went back to 2011’s Bloom and 2015’s Depression Cherry to look at the sounds used during that era.
 I recreated some of their signature synth sounds using soft synths from the Arturia V Collection, and these presets can be downloaded for free at the end of the article.

-This article is an overhauled version of my previous Beach House Keyboard Sounds article; one of the first articles I wrote as Reverb Machine.
+This article is an overhauled version of my previous Beach House Keyboard Sounds article; one of the first articles I wrote for Reverb Machine.
 In this new article, I’ve put together complete remakes of the tracks Space Song, Lazuli and Wishes.
-If you enjoy this article then keep an eye out for Beach House Synth Sounds, Part Two coming next month, where I’ll take a look at tracks from 7.
+If you enjoy this article then I have a separate article looking at sounds from Beach House’s 2018 album 7.

 Beach House Gear